library(igraph)

 However, this choice is heuristic rather than theoretically mandated.
 The appropriate threshold depends on the research question: lower thresholds preserve more information but may produce very dense graphs, while higher thresholds emphasize strong ties but risk discarding meaningful structure.
 Consequently, it is often useful to explore how results change across different threshold values.

-In the following code, we binarize the weighted women–women projection using the mean edge weight as a global threshold.
+Below,, we binarize the weighted women–women projection using the mean edge weight as a global threshold.
 First, we extract the women’s projection from the list returned by bipartite_projection().
 We then compute the mean of the edge weights and remove all ties whose weights are less than or equal to this threshold.
 Finally, we delete the weight attribute so that the resulting graph is treated as a simple unweighted (binary) network.

 women_proj <- projs$proj1